AndrewMagerman/wizard-book-study/homework_planner/homework_discord.md

 Week 14a (lazy evaluator, nondeterministic evaluator)

-- do labs for week 14a
+- do labs for week 14a including book exercises 4.27, 4.29
 - read the book Section 4.2, 4.3
 - watch the lectures 40 & 41
 - read the course_notes for week 14a